 “I like this, I think it’s very relevant isn't it?
 And it does feel a bit like you are flicking through Instagram or TikTok or something as opposed to doing work on the usual portals.
 It's quite refreshing in that sense.”

 “It's tailored to you.
 Everybody wants that, everyone has their own learning style and preferences when it comes to accessing training.
 It's personalised to your needs.”

 An opportunity for pharma organisations in the HCP e-learning and CPD space

 When it comes to creating content, investing a bit of time into research and hearing from HCPs will give you precious insights into their specific needs.
-What works for one speciality or for another pharmaceutical group might not be the best approach for your audience.
+What works for one speciality or for a competitor organisation might not be the best approach for your audience.